m0ar/lollipop/README.md

     [6,8,10]

 #### Disclaimer
-As for now the REPL is in a beta-phase and syntax-errors and unsuccessfully loaded programs can cause it to crash.
+As for now the lollipop interpreter is in a beta-phase and syntax-errors and unsuccessfully loaded programs can cause it to crash.
 In this case, restart it using the same command again:

-    runghc -iAST/:grammar/ Repl.hs
+    runghc -iAST/:grammar/ loli.hs

-In rare cases the REPL gets stuck in an endless evaluation loop.
-If the REPL does this, try killing the process using ctrl+c, or by killing the ghc-process.
+In rare cases the interpreter gets stuck in an evaluation loop.
+If the interpreter does this, try ending the process using ctrl+c, or by killing the ghc-process.